covertimpala/RPi_servo-control_pca9685/README.md

 Run serial_comm.py and check if any errors occur.

-(if you encounter an error please read [this tutorial](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/))
+(if you encounter any errors please refer to [this tutorial](https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/))